-- individuals and households;
+- individuals and households:

 - businesses and other organisations;

-- communities:
+- communities;

 - NGOs: and

 - governments at all levels and across all sectors.

-Disaster resilience relies on individuals, households, businesses and other organisations understanding and acting on risks that affect them and their communities.
+As outlined in the NSDR, disaster resilience relies on individuals, households, businesses and other organisations understanding and acting on risks that affect them and their communities.

-Sharing responsibilities is an ongoing collaborative process, rather than a defined or definite end point.
+Sharing responsibilities is an ongoing collaborative process, rather than a defined or definite end point20.
 While the vision of shared responsibility is a common vision in Australia, in practice when it comes to sharing responsibility there are diverse, overlapping and interacting challenges.
 Disaster resilience actions operate in a complex environment with many players.
-In such an environment, it is critical that all parties have understood and agreed accountabilities.
+In such an environment, it is critical that all parties have understood and agreed accountabilities21.
 Responsibilities include facets such as obligation, accountability, trustworthiness and causality.
 If these responsibilities are inadequately agreed and understood, various parties are blamed for not meeting their assumed responsibilities.
 While detailed consideration of disaster resilience responsibilities includes issues such the contractual relationship between the state and its citizens, multiple interpretations of responsibilities and the relationship between rights and responsibilities, in practice questions of resilience can usefully consider the following:

-- In a catastrophic disaster, it is unlikely the EM sector will have the capacity to be everywhere for everyone, no matter how well resourced and capable.
-What should people do to ensure their individual and collective safety and minimise potential loss beforehand? - The EM sector has clear responsibilities across the PPRR spectrum.
-To what degree should individuals have the right to expect the EM sector to respond to disaster impacts that were caused or exacerbated by poor decisions or a lack of action on their part?
+In a catastrophic disaster, it is unlikely the EM sector will have the capacity to be everywhere for everyone, no matter how well resourced and capable.
+What should people do to ensure their individual and collective safety and minimise potential loss beforehand?